itsschwer/ror2-discordrichpresence/Assets/Public/README.md

   - Ensures lobby presence will work if crossplay is ON
   - May have issues, please let me know if you encounter any!
   - Discord invites and joins may not work while crossplay is enabled
-- Fixed display images for Scorched Acres, Abyssal Depths, and Simulacrum
+- Fixed display images for Scorched Acres, Abyssal Depths, Void Locus, Planetarium, and Simulacrum
   - Simulacrum runs will now display the image of the current environment being simulated
-- Fixed presence not updating from lobby to in-game if the user is a multiplayer client (non-host)
+- Fixed presence not updating from lobby to in-game if the user is a multiplayer client
   - By extension, this streamlines the character selection process for the small image and fixes it entirely on multiplayer clients
 - Added a unique presence for the lunar detonation sequence on Commencement
 - Unknown/custom characters will now display a question mark and the name of the character